 - BERD personnel approval of the final grant document must be secured prior to submission.

-- BERD support must be acknowledged in the abstract and manuscript: funding provided by National Institutes of Health, National Institute of General Medical Sciences [grant 1 U54GM104938].
+- BERD support must be acknowledged in the abstract and manuscript by stating, "Funding provided by the National Institutes of Health, National Institute of General Medical Sciences [grant 1 U54GM104938]."